Opinion

 24

-Scott Amundsen almost 12 years ago
+Scott Amundsen about 12 years ago

 "First, long-term homosexual relationships are rare in most animals, including humans.
 In other species, while homosexuality has been frequently observed, long-term homosexuality is very rare, indicating that it constitutes a deviant, rather than normative, sexual behavior in general."